tidev/alloy/README.md

 </View>
 ```

-Note, you can use `Titanium.UI` constants in your JSON file.
+Note, you can use `Titanium.UI` constants in your *.tss file.

 In your controller, you can reference the view such as: